dwBruijn/dwBruijn.github.io/blogs/thm-diskfiltration.md

 ![explorer history](../img/diskfiltration/Q7-1.png)

-### What are the names of the folders that were present on the USB device? (alphabetical order)
+### What are the names of the folders that were present on the USB device?

 Since we are looking for folders, we assume that Liam browsed to those folders and we check if shell bags will provide us with an answer. *Autopsy Shell Bags* are crucial forensic artifacts within the Windows Registry, stored in `NTUSER.DAT` and `USRCLASS.DAT`, that track user folder access (browsing, creating, deleting) to reveal file system activity, even for deleted items, showing folder view settings (size, location) and activity patterns.
 With that being said, Looking at the shell bags we see 2 interesting folders: **Critical Data TECH THM** and **Exfiltration Plan**.

 ![explorer history](../img/diskfiltration/Q8-1.png)

 ### The external entity didn't fully trust Liam for the exfiltration so they asked him to execute file_uploader.exe, through the instructions in PDF.
 When was this file last executed and how many times was it executed?
-(YYYY-MM-DD HH:MM:SS, number of execution times)

-The best way to go about this is by examining *Prefetch*. `.pf` files (located in `C:\Windows\Prefetch`) are created by Windows to speed up app launches, serving as crucial forensic evidence to show what, when, and how often programs (including malware) were run, even if deleted, by tracking execution details like timestamps, run counts, and accessed files, helping build timelines and prove activity.
+The best way to go about this is by examining *Prefetch*. `.pf` files (located in `C:\Windows\Prefetch`) are created by Windows to speed up app launches, serving as crucial forensic evidence to show what, when, and how often programs were run, even if deleted, by tracking execution details like timestamps, run counts, and accessed files, helping build timelines and prove activity.

 So we start by dumping and extracting the files inside the `Prefetch` folder.
 We're interested in the file called `FILE_UPLOADER.EXE-FCDB89C7.pf`.
-Using *PEcmd* to analyze said `.pf` file we see that the executable last ran on **22025-01-29 11:26:09** and that it was ran **twice** by Liam.
+Using *PEcmd* to analyze said `.pf` file we see that the executable last ran on **2025-01-29 11:26:09** and that it was ran **twice** by Liam.

 ![pf analysis](../img/diskfiltration/Q9-1.png)